 Possum Kingdom State Park

-Once we had gotten all set up and grabbed some snacks the first thing we did was headed down to the swimming hole.
+Once we had gotten all set up and grabbed some snacks, the first thing we did was head down to the swimming hole.
 They mark off a section of the lake with ropes to keep boats out of the way and provide lots of covered picnic areas with grills to sit down and relax at as well.
-After swimming, we explored the park a little bit, headed back to our campsites, started a fire and cooked our dinner.
-Our site included a fire ring with grill cover that could swing over as well as a stand alone charcoal grill.
-I cooked up some steaks, hot dogs, burgers and baked potatoes and everyone hung out by the fire before retiring to bed.
-Fantastic end to our first day.
+After swimming, we explored the park a little bit, headed back to our campsites, started a fire, and cooked our dinner.
+Our site included a fire ring with a grill cover that could swing over as well as a stand alone charcoal grill.
+I cooked up some steaks, hot dogs, burgers and baked potatoes, and everyone hung out by the fire before retiring to bed — fantastic end to our first day.

-I originally anticipated renting a kayak to fish from, but the weather made that impractical with rules on wind speed, so we had to settle for fishing from shore.
+I initially anticipated renting a kayak to fish from, but the weather made that impractical with rules on wind speed, so we had to settle for fishing from shore.

 There is still plenty of reminders of the fires from 2011 such as all the burned trees with black trunks, but the area seems to be starting to recover as other plants and animals move back in.
 The deer were plentiful and always coming down from the hills to say hi to campers.

 Once back down from our hike, we cooked up dinner and spent another night by the fire.
 Park was bustling, and the smell of all the campfires filled the air.

 Sunday morning was our first day of fall in Texas for many of us.
 We finally had some colder weather, and we hit the dew point, so everyone woke up thinking it had rained, but instead we were just welcomed by one of our first signs that fall was finally here.
 We enjoyed relaxing and hanging out and slowly packed up camp to head home.
 Always nice to end a peaceful weekend with a cup of coffee and some cool weather while we waited for the tent and gear to dry before packing away.